learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are default values in destructuring assignment?
+## Q 7.9.
+What are default values in destructuring assignment?

 A variable can be assigned a default value when the value unpacked from the array or object is undefined during destructuring assignment.
 It helps to avoid setting default values separately for each assignment.